Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 The very land itself stirs, rebelling against those who would defile it as a strange creature of wood and bone rises from the earth to crush your enemies.
 Select an empty set of tiles within range for the construct to spawn in, which occupies a 1 tile radius.
 You control this construct, and may direct it to take any core action of your choice other than Activate or Essence Tap.
 This construct has half as much maximum life as you do, no essence and acts once per round, appearing immediately after you in the turn order on your side.

 The horror's vital statistics and enchantment (but not innate) affixes match your own.
-Its melee basic attacks deal 2d8 + Presence + Prowess physical damage, and knocks prone any creature that it hits.
+Its melee basic attacks deal 2d6 + Presence + Prowess physical damage, and apply two stack of rooted to any creature that it hits.
+It may make basic attacks using the Radial mode.
+When it does, make a melee basic attack against all other creatures within its zone of control (default of 1 tile) at half efficacy.

 ## Decay

-### Avatar of the Zephyr
+### Avatar of Death

 <div class="tight">